jx256/hello-world/README.md

 # hello-world
 First repository

 Hi there.
-How is is going?
+How is it going?